• miércoles melado – 19 agosto 2026

-El plato de la semana es: cazuela.
-(The dish of the week is: stew.)
+El postre de la semana es: rompemuelas.
+(The dessert of the week is: rompemuelas.)

-Para preparar la cazuela necesitamos: (To prepare cazuela, we need:)
+Para preparar las rompemuelas necesitamos: (To prepare rompemuelas, we need:)

 agua(water)